B2ORG/T6-B2SONG-PATCH/README.md

 - Seconds decimals (ms) have been reduced to one, due to 2nd decimal being inaccurate at times. </br>Eg: `.8 == 800ms`</br>
 - Mob song names have been fixed
 - Patch prints have been improved

+### V4
+- Attempt counter has been added.
+It will reset between maps and game restarts.
+- Progress counter has been added for Access Level 1 & 2.